shakebugs/shake-docs/docs/android/configuration-and-data/activity.md

 </Tabs>

 ### System events
-System events are tracked automatically and require no additional setup.
+System events - alse known as app lifecycle events - are tracked automatically and require no additional setup.
-These are application lifecycle events.

 ### Notifications
-In order for Shake to track user notifications throughout your app, add this line of code where appropriate:
+In order for Shake to track notifications throughout your app, add this line where appropriate:

 <Tabs
   groupId="android"